Mobile Matters: Building Mobile-Friendly Websites vs. Mobile Apps

-Whilst on the surface, mobile websites and apps can look very similar, determining which is most suited to your needs depends on a number of factors.
+Whilst on the surface, mobile websites and apps can look very similar, determine which is most suited to your needs depends on a number of factors.
 Arguably, the most important being your end goals.

 If your goal is to offer optimised content to the widest possible audience, a mobile-friendly website is the way to go.
 Moreover, does it make sense to build an app without already having a mobile-optimised website in place?